vabal/vabal/README.md

 > If you use the BSD version of `xargs`, then this flag is not necessary (and is neither available),
 > because this is the default behavior.
 > Another possibility is to use the `-p` flag for `xargs` which is available on all `POSIX` systems,
-> it will show the command it is about to run and ask the user if he needs to proceed.
+> it will show the command it is about to run and ask the user if he wants to proceed.
 In this way,
 > if vabal failed, he can stop the execution.
 >
-> Consult your system's manpage for `xargs` for further infos.
+> Consult your system's manpage for `xargs` for further info.

  Gotchas